 Most README files contain a basic template to guide you in providing the required information.
 However, if necessary, provide additional information to ensure reproducibility and transparency.

-If you prefer you can use any other (additional) format like Microsoft Word or LaTex.
+If you prefer you can use any other (additional) format like Microsoft Word or LaTeX.
 If you do, then also provide pdf files for each of these documents.

-Do not change the file name or format of the README.md in the \Processing directory since this is the default README file of GitHub.
+Do not change the file name or format of the README.md in the \Processing directory, since this is the default README file of GitHub.

 General

 Project name.
-Project name may a prefix such as year, month, day (YYYYMMDD_ProjectName) or project identifier (ID_ProjectName).
+Project name may contain a prefix such as year, month, day (YYYYMMDD_ProjectName) or project identifier (ID_ProjectName).

 File names.
-Name all project files to reflect their content or function.
+Name all project files in such a way that the name reflects their content or function.

 Person names.
-If you use names of persons in any part of your documentation then ensure that the first and last name, titles, and affiliation are documented once (since the sFSS may be shared with your peers).
+If you use names of persons in any part of your documentation, ensure that the first and last name, titles, and affiliation are documented once (since the sFSS may be shared with your peers).
 The project leader and project collaborators should be added to the 0_PROJECT.md file found in the top-level directory.

 sFSS is point of entry.
 The sFSS is the entry point of a project, not GitHub.
 Consequently, all project information (e.g., background, data, code, results) should be stored within the sFSS.
 GitHub is only used for software versioning.
 The sFSS should contain the (latest) software version that is shared and which was used to produce the results present in the sFSS.
 This, however, does not exclude the possibility to also share the GitHub repository with your peers.